openesper/esper/software/firmware/components/README.md

 ### DNS

-All DNS related activities are in here.
+All DNS related activities, including logging, are in here.
 This is where the socket, listening on port 53, is created and then parses any packets it receives.

 ### Error

-This is where the ATTEMPT macro, as well as most errors are defined.
+This is where the ATTEMPT, TRY, and THROWE macros are, as well as most errors are defined.

 ### Events

 This component keeps track of the current state of the module using a FreeRTOS event group.
-Any component get set/clear/check any of the event bits at any time.

 ### Flash

-All methods that retreive data from flash are located in this component.
-It stores blacklist, settings, and logging data to be retreived by other components.
+Filesystem initialization and usage, as well as all of the files that will be embedded into the app binary

 ### GPIO